FortiGeek/fortigeek.github.io/README.md

 ## HA - CONFIG
 >[!NOTE]
 >The higher the number, the higher the priority.
+>[!IMPORTANT]
+>where members are in different locations, ensure the heartbeat lost intervals and thresholds are longer than the possible latency in the links
 ## HA - TSHOOT
 >[!NOTE]
 >All synchronization activity takes place over the HA heartbeat link using **TCP/UDP 703** packets.